-The Sentra SV/SR offers optional heated front seats that are extremely comfortable in the winter.
+The Sentra SV/SR offers optional heated front seats, which keep the driver and front passenger extremely comfortable in the winter.
 Heated seats aren’t available in the Rio.

 On extremely cold winter days, the Sentra SR’s optional heated steering wheel provides comfort, allowing the driver to steer safely and comfortably before the car heater warms up.
 The Rio doesn’t offer a heated steering wheel.

 The Sentra SV/SR has a standard center folding armrest for the rear passengers.
-A center armrest helps make rear passengers more comfortable.
+A center armrest helps make rear passengers more comfortable and it can provide a boundary between children.
 The Rio doesn’t offer a rear seat center armrest.

 The Sentra SV/SR’s standard dual zone air conditioning allows the driver and front passenger to choose two completely different temperatures so people with different temperature preferences won’t have to compromise.
 This makes both the driver and front passenger as comfortable as possible.
 The Rio doesn’t offer dual zone air conditioning.

 The Sentra SV/SR’s standard automatic temperature control maintains the temperature you set, automatically controlling fan speed, vents and temperature to maintain a consistent, comfortable environment.
 The Rio doesn’t offer automatic air conditioning.

 For greater rear passenger comfort, the Sentra has standard rear heat vents to keep rear occupants more comfortable.
 The Rio doesn’t offer rear vents.